Christopher Martin joined Chambers as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.

 S was tried on his own over five days in respect of possession of a firearm tried at Basildon Crown Court (statutory minimum 5 year sentence offence).

-- ‘He has an excellent rapport with juries, which results in exceptional outcomes.’
-Legal 500 2016
+- ‘2016 Legal 500 Directory describes Christopher as a Leading Junior in crime and quotes: ‘He has an excellent rapport with juries, which results in exceptional outcomes.’

 - Vice Chief of Defence Staff Commendation for ‘Outstanding Contribution to Defence’ (2008)